noelex/GeographicLib.NET/README.md

 ## Documentation
 GeographicLib.NET includes a detailed XML documentation for all public APIs.
-Since the API surface of GeographicLib.NET is highly compatible with the original GeographicLib, you can also refer the original documentation [here](https://geographiclib.sourceforge.io/html/index.html) for usage and explanation.
+Since the API surface of GeographicLib.NET is highly compatible with GeographicLib, you can also refer the its documentation [here](https://geographiclib.sourceforge.io/html/index.html) for usage and detailed explanation.

 ## Change Log
-GeographicLib.NET adopts changes made in original GeographicLib and aligns its version number with original GeographicLib releases.
+GeographicLib.NET adopts changes made in GeographicLib and aligns its version number with GeographicLib releases.

 Bellow is a list of stable releases of GeographicLib.NET and changes made in .NET side in each release.
-For changes adopted from original GeographicLib, please refer the its change log [here](https://geographiclib.sourceforge.io/html/changes.html).
+For changes adopted from GeographicLib, please refer the its change log [here](https://geographiclib.sourceforge.io/html/changes.html).

 ### Version 1.52.1 (unreleased)
 - **NEW**